awie3di/docs/articles/quickstart/native/android/05-linking-accounts.md

 ## Retrieve the Linked Accounts

-To get the user's ID, use the `AuthenticationAPIClient#userInfo` response.
-Then, call the `UsersAPIClient#getProfile` method to obtain the user's full profile.
-The profile includes the linked accounts as the `UserIdentities` array.
+After you get the user's ID, you can use it to obatin the user's full profile.
+Call the `getProfile` method in the `UsersAPIClient` client.
+The user's profile includes the linked accounts in the `UserIdentities` array.

 ```java
 // app/src/main/java/com/auth0/samples/activities/MainActivity.java